2.2 Material accounting policies

 i.
 Inventories

-Inventories (comprising of food, beverages, condiments, paper & packing materials) are valued at lower of cost (determined on first in first out basis) and net realisable value.
-However, materials and other items held for use the production of inventories are not written down below cost if the finished products in which they will be incorporated are expected to be sold at or above cost.
-Net realisable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and estimated costs necessary to make the sale.
+suppties) are vatued at tower of cost (determined on weighted average method) and net reatisabte vatue.
+However, materiats and other items hetd for use the production of inventories are not written down betow cost if the finished products in which they witt be incorporated are expected to be sotd at or above cost.
+Net realisable value is the estimated setting price in the ordinary course of business, less estimated costs of completion and estimated costs necessary to make the sale.
+Company has changed inventory valuation method from first in first out to weighted average method during the year, pursuant to change in enterprise resource planning application.
+The impact of change in method is not materiat.

 j.
 Impairment of non- financial assets

 The Company assesses, at each reporting date, whether there is an indication that an asset may be impaired.
 If any indication exists, or when annual impairment testing for an asset is required, the Company estimates the asset's recoverable amount.
 An asset's recoverable amount is the higher of an asset's or cash - generating unit's (CGU) fair value less costs of disposal and its value in use.
 Recoverable amount is determined for an individual asset, unless the asset does not generate cash flows that are largely independent of those from other assets or group of assets.
-When the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.
+When the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverabte amount.

-In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
-In determining fair value less costs of disposal, recent market transactions are taken into account.
+In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reftects current market assessments of the time value of money and the risks specific to the asset.
+In determining fair value tess costs of disposat, recent market transactions are taken into account.
 If no such transactions can be identified, an appropriate valuation model is used.
 These calculations are corroborated by valuation multiples, quoted share prices for publicly traded companies or other available fair value indicators.
 The Company bases its impairment calculation on detailed budgets and forecast calculations, which are prepared separately for each of the Company's CGUs to which the individual assets are allocated.

 For assets, an assessment is made at each reporting date to determine whether there is an indication that previously recognised impairment losses no longer exist or have decreased.
-If such indication exists, management estimates the asset's or CGU's recoverable amount.
-A previously recognised impairment loss is reversed only if there has been a change in the assumptions used to determine the asset's recoverable amount since the last impairment
+If such indication exists, management estimates the asset's or CGU's

-Loss was recognised.
+recoverable amount.
+A previously recognised impairment loss is reversed only if there has been a change in the assumptions used to determine the asset's recoverable amount since the last impairment loss was recognised.
 The reversal is limited so that the carrying amount of the asset does not exceed its recoverable amount, nor exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognised for the asset in prior years.
 Such reversal is recognised in the statement of profit and loss unless the asset is carried at a revalued amount, in which case, the reversal is treated as a revaluation increase.

 |